directus/directus/docs/extensions/migrations.md

 ## Migrations and Directus schema

-Migrations can be used is for managing contents of Directus collections (e.g. initial hydration).
+Migrations can be used for managing contents of Directus collections (e.g. initial hydration).
 In order to do it, you must ensure that schema is up to date before running migrations.
 One way of achieving it is opting out of default `directus bootstrap` process and running:

 ```